rahulpakhare4/AI-Chatbot-Rahul/README.md

 ✅ Use Llama 3 (Groq) for responses
 ✅ Evaluate responses using semantic similarity
 ✅ Memory-based chat history
 ✅ Streamlit UI for easy interaction

+## Disclaimer
+This project is for educational and demonstrative purposes only.
+Do not use this application or its information for any unethical or unlawful activities.
+The language model's responses are based on its training data and may not always be accurate or reliable.
+Use with caution.

 ## Installation
 ```bash
 pip install -r requirements.txt
 streamlit run app.py

 -----------------------------------------------------------------------
 ## **Push Future Updates**
 Whenever you make changes, run: